-Source: eviQ Cancer Genetics Referral Guidelines for Colorectal Cancer or Polyposis Risk Assessment and Consideration of Genetic Testing (2016).
-[1]
+Source: eviQ Cancer Genetics Referral Guidelines for Colorectal Cancer or Polyposis Risk Assessment and Consideration of Genetic Testing (2016).^[1]

-If no germline mutation or a variant of unknown significance is found, LS cannot be excluded.[3]
-These cases are sometimes referred to as Lynch-like syndrome.
-Some may be due to biallelic somatic mutations and in future these may be identified on tumour testing and used to exclude LS.[9]
-However others, particularly those with a suggestive family history, are most likely due to germline mutations not yet detectable by currently available techniques.
+If no germline mutation or a variant of unknown significance is found, LS cannot be excluded.^[3] These cases, characterized by mismatch repair deficiency with loss of expression of the MMR proteins, are sometimes referred to as Lynch-like syndrome.
+Some may be due to biallelic somatic mutations and in future these may be identified on tumour testing and used to exclude LS.^[11] However others, particularly those with a suggestive family history, are most likely due to germline mutations not yet detectable by currently available techniques.
 These families should be managed clinically according to LS guidelines and re-investigated as genetic techniques advance.